sensai7/CCVDrum/README.md

  * Change the midi CC numbers once the Midi implementation is available on Korg's site.
 The current numbers are a placeholder.
+  * Add small 8-4-2-1 to the potentiometer silkscreen to illustrate how to change MIDI channel.